Hoppa till innehållet

 3. Transfers of series B shares in Eolus shall be made free of charge at the time and on the other terms that the Participants, as relevant, are entitled to be allocated shares.

-4. The number of series B shares in Eolus that may be transferred under the Share Savings Program 2025 shall be subject to recalculation in the event of any intervening bonus issue, share split, reverse share split, rights issue, and/or other similar corporate actions.
+4. The number of series B shares in Eolus that may be transferred under the Share Savings Program 2026 shall be subject to recalculation in the event of any intervening bonus issue, share split, reverse share split, rights issue, and/or other similar corporate actions.
 The same shall apply for the distribution of an extraordinary dividend (or distribution of other assets).

-As the Share Savings Program 2025, in principle, is not expected to give rise to any initial social security payments for Eolus (and as an authorisation for the Board of Directors to resolve on transfer of the Company’s own shares is valid only until the next AGM), the Board of Directors has decided not to propose to the AGM 2025 to authorise the Board of Directors to resolve on transfer of the Company’s own series B shares on a regulated market in order to cover such payments.
-However, prior to any transfer of Performance Shares to the Participants, the Board of Directors intends to propose to a later general meeting to authorise the Board of Directors to resolve on transfer of the Company’s own series B shares on a regulated marked in order to cover such costs.
+As the Share Savings Program 2026, in principle, is not expected to give rise to any initial social security payments for Eolus (and as an authorisation for the Board of Directors to resolve on transfer of the Company’s own shares is valid only until the next AGM), the Board of Directors has decided not to propose to the AGM 2026 to authorise the Board of Directors to resolve on transfer of the Company’s own series B shares on a regulated market in order to cover such payments.
+However, prior to any transfer of Performance Shares to the Participants, the Board of Directors intends to propose to a later general meeting to authorise the Board of Directors to resolve on transfer of the Company’s own series B shares on a regulated market in order to cover such costs.

 Reasons for deviation from the shareholders’ preferential rights